 RUTF is easy to ship and administer.
 It doesn't require refrigeration and stays fresh for up to two years.
 Best of all, no mixing with potentially contaminated water is required.
 Each 100-gram single-serving packet comes ready-to-eat.
 All parents have to do is what comes naturally: Open the packet, feed their children and watch them grow healthy and strong.

-The global leader in RUTF procurement, UNICEF works with manufacturers to increase supplies of the product and keep prices down.
+The global leader in RUTF procurement, with UNICEF purchasing eighty percent of the world's supply, UNICEF works with manufacturers to increase supplies of the product and keep prices down.
 Nevertheless, in 2014, lack of funding was a significant reason why UNICEF and partners could only provide 19 percent of children with SAM the RUTF they needed.

 RUTF lets children grow healthy and strong.